Last updated: 4/25/2022 | April 25th, 2022

 Park Güell is a beautiful and sprawling 45-acre garden complex designed by world-famous architect Antoni Gaudí.
 Dating to the early 1900s, it’s one of the many Gaudí works in the city open to the public.
 Today, it’s a World Heritage Site and municipal garden that’s free to enter (you can access most of the park for free, though the interior sections charge admission).

 Carrer d’Olot, parkguell.barcelona/en.
-Open daily from 8:30am-6pm.
+Open daily from 9:30am-7:30pm from April-October (closing times vary in winter and spring).
 Admission for the interior section is 10 EUR per person.
 Guided tours are available for 22 EUR.
 If you buy tickets, make sure you book them in advance as they sell out quickly.

 7. See La Sagrada Família